fliptanedo/FlipWebsite2025/README.md

 From `hugoblox.yaml`: `hugo_version: '0.126.3'`
 From `go.mod`: `blox-tailwind v0.2.1-0.20240602133901-492e343c2a33`

+Image sources are in my **graphics folder**, which I do not upload to Github.

 ## Quick comparison

 Here's what the 2023 version looked like: (the 2024 page looks the same)